Fallas in Valencia, and Our ‘Falla’ About It

 All the streets here are closed off and fill up with thousands of people.
 Leading up to the explosions, drum groups are going around playing loudly and doing dances.
 They’re really good too.
 When the explosion goes off, it’s literally so loud that you have to have your mouth slightly open so it doesn’t rattle your jaw and blow your eardrums.
 Not to mention that you can see the glass of the building windows wobbling and shaking from the intense sound waves rocking through the place.

 We’ll never forget that the funniest thing about the first one we went to last year, was that at the loudest point we could see that everyone was shouting out in excitement, yet you couldn’t hear anyone else, even yourself, because the explosions were so loud.
-Yet it has an effect on you (we’re talking more than the ringing in your ears afterwards) – it’s a contagious, thrilling energy that courses throughout the immense crowd, the feel of all the sound blasting through you, vibrating your whole body from the ground and up through your feet into every part of you.
+Yet it has an effect on you (we’re talking more than the ringing in your ears afterwards) – it’s a contagious, thrilling energy that courses throughout the immense crowd, the feel of all the sound blasting through you, vibrating your whole body from the ground up, through your feet, and into every part of you.
 It’s incredible and great to experience at least once.

 How Does Anyone Sleep During Fallas in Valencia?